griptape-ai/griptape/README.md

 4. **Documentation:** Every pull request must include a corresponding pull request in the [docs repository](https://github.com/griptape-ai/griptape-docs) or explicitly explain why a documentation update is not required.
 Documentation is crucial for maintaining a comprehensive and user-friendly project.

+5. **Formatting:** Griptape uses [Black](https://github.com/ambv/black) to enforce style guidelines.
+You can ensure that your code is formatted accordingly and will pass formatting checks using `pre-commit`.
+In your local repository, simply run `poetry run pre-commit install` and Black will reformat files as they are committed.

 ## License

 Griptape is available under the Apache 2.0 License.